Antelope-Memento/antelope_memento/README.md

 Memento: lightweight EOSIO history solution
 ===========================================

-In essense, Memento is a MariaDB database containing transaction traces from an EOSIO blockchain (such as EOS, Telos or WAX), and providing convenient indexes for quick searching.
+In essence, Memento is a MariaDB database containing transaction traces from an EOSIO blockchain (such as EOS, Telos or WAX), and providing convenient indexes for quick searching.